YC-Coder-Chen/Tree-Math/AdaBoost.md

 ------------
 **1. Adaptive Boosting (AdaBoost)**
 > One Sentence Summary:
-Continuously adding weak base learnings to the existing model and adaptively adjusting the weight for weak base learnings.
+Continuously adding weak base learners to the existing model and adaptively adjusting the weight for weak base learnings.

 - **a.
 What is Forward Stagewise Additive Modeling**
 Suppose b(x;rm) is a base learning controlled by parameter rm.